 For the majority of women in Kenya, access to land is still linked to their relationship with a male family member and is forfeited if the relationship ends.
 When most women get married, the major contention at the family level is access to land, and not having any control over it.
 This lack of control over land leaves women at the mercy of men.

-“When my husband passed away in 2010, my in-laws took full control of my late husband land, I could not access the land without my in-law’s permission and during harvesting time, I was forced to give away major share of the farm produce to them leaving my kids and I with less or barely nothing to sustain us. when I complained about this to them, I was called ungrateful for asking for more yet I had already lost all land rights to that land after my husband died.
+“When my husband passed away in 2010, my in-laws took full control of my late husband land, I could not access the land without my in-law’s permission and during harvesting time, I was forced to give away major share of the farm produce to them leaving my kids and I with barely nothing to sustain us. when I complained about this to them, I was called ungrateful for asking for more yet I had already lost all land rights to that land after my husband died.
 I was asked to marry my late husband brother so as to keep on accessing that land and when I refused, I was chased away with my 3 kids and denied all access to that land.

 I had nowhere to go since my culture had already blocked me from going back to my birth home.
 According to our traditions, once a woman is married off and bore kids, she can only return home as a visitor but not to stay back there as part of her family.
 Returning to your parents’ home after a failed marriage or after the death of your husband is considered a bad omen in that all the other young girls and women from that home will also come back home after a failed marriage.